Turki-Alzhrani/deathGame/README.md

 This project is a thrilling game that simulates a high-voltage shock using an ESP32 microcontroller.
 The game asks the player to guess a number.
 If the guess matches the computer’s number, the player wins.
 If not… ⚡ a simulated "shock" is triggered!

-> ⚠️ **NOTE:** In the actual hardware, an LED is used to represent the high-voltage output for safety purposes.

 ---

 ## 🧠 How It Works